-Outpatient hospital services

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself - Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff.

-Emergency services See Emergency Care row.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient hospital services.
+Even if you stay in the hospital services.
+Even if you are an outpatient, you should ask the hospital staff.
+Emergency See Emergency Care row.
+Outpatient surgery See Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers and Outpatient Hospital Observation rows.
+Laboratory and diagnostic tests, X-rays, radiological services, and medical supplies See Outpatient Diagnostic Tests and Therapeutic Services and Supplies row.
+Mental health care and partial hospitalizatio n See Outpatient Hospitalizatio Therapeutic Emergency See Emergency Care row.
+Outpatient surgery See Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers and Outpatient Hospital Observation rows.
+Laboratory and diagnostic tests, X-rays, radiological services, and medical supplies See Outpatient Diagnostic Tests and Therapeutic Services and Supplies See Outpatient Diagnostic Tests and Therapeutic Services and Supplies row.
+Mental health care and partial hospitalizatio n See Outpatient Hospitalizatio n

-Outpatient surgery

-See Outpatient Surgery.
-Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers and Outpatient Hospital Observation rows.

-Laboratory and diagnostic tests, X-rays, radiological services, and medical supplies

-See Outpatient Diagnostic Tests and Therapeutic Services and Supplies row.

-Mental health care and partial hospitalizatio